Blue-Ocean-Koi-Fish/lit-hub/README.md

 ## Roadmap

 - [ ] allow for guests to access the website but not use certain features
-- [ ] make the collection accessible from the populer page
+- [ ] make the collection accessible from the Popular page
-- [ ] tts in multipule languages
+- [ ] text-to-speech in multiple languages

 See the [open issues](https://github.com/github_username/repo_name/issues) for a full list of proposed features (and known issues).